mccornet/pl-900/01 - Introduction.md

 ## Data Connectors

-Microsoft Power Platform is made powerful by its ability to leverage data across many platforms.
-To do this, components of Microsoft Power Platform use connectors.
+***Connectors make it possible to leverage data across many platforms.***

 ### Data Sources

+***The two types of data sources are tabular and function-based***.
 In order to understand the types of connectors and what you can do with them, first understand the types of data sources to which they connect.
-The two types of data sources are ***tabular*** and ***function-based***.

 **Tabular data** - A tabular data source is one that returns data in a ***structured table format***.
 Power Apps can directly read and display these tables through galleries, forms, and other controls.
 Additionally, if the data source supports it, Power Apps can create, edit, and delete data from these data sources.
 Examples include Microsoft Dataverse, SharePoint, and SQL Server.